Introduction

 Generally, collagen supplements are tolerated by many people.
 However, it is best to consult a doctor before starting collagen supplements to ensure their safety and effectiveness.

-For instance, research has shown that supplemental collagen may cause an allergic reaction in some persons.
+has shown that supplemental collagen may cause an allergic reaction in some persons.
 If someone drinks marine collagen and has a shellfish allergy, they may have a severe reaction or anaphylaxis.

 If you notice symptoms such as swelling in the face, mouth, or throat after taking collagen, call 911 or the number of the nearest emergency department immediately.